ciaranodonnell/ciaranodonnell.github.io/_posts/2023-06-15-remote-work-is-good-but-needs-cultural-change.markdown

 comments: true
 toc: true
 author_profile: true
-excerpt: Remote work has become increasingly popular in recent years as we've gone through a global pandemic, and I believe both employers and employees have realized the benefits it can offer.
+excerpt: "Remote work has become increasingly popular in recent years as we've gone through a global pandemic, and I believe both employers and employees have realized the benefits it can offer.

 However, a set of employers are starting to reverse the trend and are beginning to force employees to return to the office.
 These drives range from full 5 days a week returns, to hybrid approaches like '3 days in, 2 days out'.

-In my opinion these employers are making a mistake.
+In my opinion these employers are making a mistake."
 permalink:
 tags: [tech, culture]
 ---